okaresz/qtuc/doc/deviceCommand.md

 The command consists of several chunks, separated by space.
 Double quotes can be used to escape chunks containing spaces.
 Commands are and should be parsed case-sensitively throughout the framework.

-# Type #
+# Type #	{#doc-deviceCommand-types}
 The command type can be:

   * `set`
   * `get`
   * `call`

-## set ##
+## set ##	{#doc-deviceCommand-set}

 The set command always represents a write action.
 If the device gets a set command from the proxy, the embedded software should update the variable described in the command.
+If the device sends a set command to the proxy, the variable will be updated on the proxy.

+**Positive acknowledgement**<br>
-After successfully updating the value, a reply with a similar set command, containing the new value must be sent back to the proxy.
+If device uses positive ACK, after receiving a set command and successfully updating the variable, a reply with a similar set command, containing the new value must be sent back to the proxy.
 If an error occurs and the variable can't be updated, a reply is not needed.

-If the device sends a set command to the proxy, the variable will be updated on the proxy.
+Without positive ACK, the proxy sends out the set command, but no acknowledgment will be received from the device, whether the set command was successful is unknown.
+Positive ACK is safer but a bit slower.

+You can notify the proxy if the device uses positive ACK in the deviceAPI.xml, [deviceInfo](@ref doc-deviceAPIxml-deviceInfo) node.

-## get ##
+## get ##	{#doc-deviceCommand-get}

 Both the device and the proxy can read stateVariables from each other with the get commands.

-## call ##
+## call ##	{#doc-deviceCommand-call}

 You can call functions with the call command, with optional arguments.